-- For young cyclists, a footpath or shared path is the best place to cycle, unless a no bicycles sign is on display.
-In most states/ territories, the road rules allow children under 12 to ride on footpaths, but remember that driveways are dangerous. - Children should avoid riding on busy streets and riding at night. - Help children understand when it is safe to cross the road. - Teach children to walk their bikes when crossing the street, crosswalk or railway crossings.
+- Keep young cyclists on a footpath or shared path, unless a no bicycles sign is on display.
+In most states/territories, the road rules allow children under 12 to ride on footpaths, but remember that driveways are dangerous. - Do not allow children to ride on busy streets or to ride at night. - Help children understand when it is safe to cross the road. - Teach children to walk their bikes when crossing the street, crosswalk or railway crossings.